 Eggs are pretty synonymous with breakfast at our house.
 Boiled, poached, fried, scrambled - we love them all.
 But even more so, I love to serve up the Greek breakfast recipes I miss from home, and Strapatsada (or Kagianas) is certainly one of these.

-Whisk the eggs, add them to the pan and stir occasionally until they are cooked (approx. 2-3 mins).
+In a bowl, whisk the eggs.
+Then, put them in a pan and stir occasionally until they are done (about 2-3 minutes).

 The eggs are almost synonymous with breakfast.
 However, we have many ways to cook them and they can be found on our dinner table as well!
 A traditional dish from Greece called Strapatsada (or Kagianas) is a perfect way for those who love enjoying an easy meal- both at home or out in the sunbelt.